Higher-Dimensional Cosmology in the Framework of Generalized Chaplygin Gas: An Approximation Method: Summary :

 \item The GCG model in higher-dimensional space-time demonstrates that cosmological dynamics at the late stage are dimension-independent due to the dimensional reduction of extra space.
 Additionally, in higher dimensions, the flip occurs later, meaning extra spatial dimensions slow down the acceleration in both approaches.

 Since lower values of $\chi_m^2 $ indicate a better fit, the model with $ d = 2$ provides a marginally better fit than $ d = 1$, as shown by the lower $ \chi_m^2$ values.
-However, in our alternative approach, $\chi_m^2$ is lower for $ d = 0$, which disagrees with the previous approach discussed in section 3.
-This discrepancy may result from neglecting higher-order terms in eq.~\eqref{eq:14}.
+However, in our approximation method, $\chi_m^2$ is lower for $ d = 0$, which disagrees with the previous approach discussed in Sec.~\ref{sec:obs}.
+This discrepancy may result from neglecting higher-order terms in Eq.~\eqref{eq:14}.

 Considering the approximation in the second approach, we may conclude that the higher-dimensional GCG model favors a 6-dimensional universe at the early stage, as per Hubble-$57$ data.
-Nevertheless, the alternative approach remains valuable as it elucidates the evolution of the scale factor, the dimensional reduction of extra space, and more.
+Nevertheless, the approximation method remains valuable as it elucidates the evolution of the scale factor, the dimensional reduction of extra space, flip time and more.
 Once again, the role of extra dimensions is found to be insignificant in influencing the late-time acceleration of the universe in a higher-dimensional (HD) framework.
 However, it is observed that in a higher-dimensional universe transitions from an initial decelerating phase to a late-time accelerating phase take place at a later epoch compared to a 4-dimensional universe. \end{enumerate}

 \textbf{Acknowledgment : }